-- "Ad paid for by [committee's name]" - "Committee major funding from [names of top three donors contributors of \$50,000 or more]" each listed on a separate horizontal line, centered horizontally, in descending order, beginning with the largest contributor.
+- "Ad paid for by [committee's name]" - "Committee major funding from [names of top three contributors of \$50,000 or more]" each listed on a separate horizontal line, in descending order, beginning with the largest contributor.
 Mailings that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more.
 This text may not appear in all capital letters. - Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
-This text may not appear in all capital letters. - "Funding Details at www.fppc.ca.gov" must be shown immediately below the top three donor one authorized by" text for state primarily formed candidate committees that raise \$1,000,000 (see Section 84223)
+This text may not appear in all capital letters. - "Funding Details at www.fppc.ca.gov" must be shown immediately below the "not authorized by" text for state primarily formed candidate committees that raise \$1,000,000 (see Section 84223)

 Emails.
-Emails sent by a primarily formed committee supporting or opposing a candidate must include the text "Paid for by," "Committee major funding from," and "Not authorized by" disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email.
+Emails sent by a primarily formed committee supporting or opposing a candidate must include the "Paid for by," "Committee major funding from," and "Not authorized by" disclosures printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email.
 "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.
-"Who funded this ad?" as a hyperlink in a contrasting color and font size that is easily readable by the average viewer.
-The text must hyperlink to a website containing the "Paid for by," "Committee major funding from," and if an independent expenditure, "Not authorized by" disclaimers provided above in a contrasting color and in no less than 8-point font.
-The website information must remain online until 30 days after the date of election.